bitchwhocodes/ParsonsArduinoWorkshop/README.md

 Arduino is an open source hardware and software platform ( and community ).
 Arduino microcontrollers can sense and control the physical world.
 With the ability to create both simple and complex projects, the Arduino was created initially for students with zero electronics background.
 Arduinos are inexpensive, accessible, cross platform and extensible.
 [Read More](https://www.arduino.cc/en/Guide/Introduction).

+Arduinos come in many flavours, so understanding one that meets the needs of your project is essential.
+Adafruit has a great guide to help you pick which one is right for what you are doing.[Read the Selected An Arduino article.](https://learn.adafruit.com/adafruit-arduino-selection-guide/selecting-an-arduino)